Digital Survivors

 Get it?

 The lame love story that ensues is agonizing.
-Neither of them speak each others language.
+Neither of them speak each others’ language.
 So we get to watch the worn-out routine of two idiots trying to communicate with each other by playing charades.
 The French girl does eventually learn a little English.
-As she tries to maintain the French accent and act like she's struggling for English words, she sounds like a broad with down syndrome.
+As she tries to maintain the French accent and act like she’s struggling for English words, she sounds like a broad with down syndrome.

-To top it off, the ending is so ridiculous that the action scenes of Commando seemed more plausible.
+Between each 2-3 minute dogfight segment is 10-20 minutes of “story line” with an ending is so ridiculous that the action scenes of Commando seemed more plausible.

 All-in-all, I would have happily paid three bucks just to watch the 20 minutes of computer animated dog-fighting and saved myself more than an hour and a half of agony.